Marius Calibration Instructions – Battle Beaver Customs

 How does it connect?

 The board requires a wired connection to a Rear I/O port with a USB-C to A cable.
 Connections to a case USB port or a USB hub are incompatible.
-All new Battle Beaver x Marius controllers are bundled with a generic 10ft USB-A to USB-C for use.

 What can this board NOT do?